 Benefits of Long-Term Drug Rehab

 - You get to focus on underlying issues – When entering a traditional 28-day rehab program, the first week is usually spent recouping from detox and getting accustomed to the routine of rehab.
 After adjusting there is about a week to start working on yourself before starting to develop an exit plan.
-No real work on underlying issues can be done in such a short period.
-In 28-day addiction treatment, there are maybe three individual sessions with a therapist, and only 30% of people get effective results after three sessions.
-That statistic doesn’t focus on those struggling with substance use disorders either, which tend to need more therapy to get to underlying issues.
+Work on underlying issues can not be properly addressed in such a short period of time.
+In a 28-day addiction treatment program, there are maybe three individual sessions with a therapist, and only 30% of people get effective results after three sessions.
+That statistic doesn’t focus on those struggling with substance use disorders, which tend to need more therapy to get to underlying issues.

 - A longer time to focus on yourself – In long-term substance abuse treatment, you’re removed from a lot of the demands that cause drinking and drug use in the first place.
 Long-term drug rehab gives a chance for clients to focus on themselves and get a firmer grip on what their triggers are, and how to deal with them.
 Triggers may not deal directly with wanting to use or drink, but triggers can cause disruptions in emotions that lead to relapse.